 Mellon Digital Humanities Fund Awards

 The Mellon Digital Humanities Fund supports Dickinson humanities faculty, including those in the social sciences who use humanistic methods, by funding various types of scholarly activities and projects.
 For the purposes of the grant we adopt the broad definition of the humanities that is used by the National Endowment for the Humanities, which explains that the humanities includes, but is not limited to, the study and interpretation of the following: language, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism and theory of the arts; those aspects of social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history and to the relevance of the humanities to the current conditions of national life.
-For the inaugural grant deadline on March 1, 2013, individual faculty may apply for more than one type of support as part of a single application.
+Faculty may apply for more than one type of support as part of a single application.

 - Sabbatical Supplement Grants: